mdsanima-dev/mdsanima-dev/docs/module-emoji.md

 Both arguments are true so I will show us the number assigned to the emoji and its name.
-All emoticons in a given group will be displayed individually, each on a separate line.
+All emoticons in a given group will be displayed individually, each on a separate line:

 ```python
 from mdsanima_dev.emoji import show